Current Competition Rules

 The Competitions Secretary will appoint one or more judges for each competition and must ensure that all judges are familiar with the rules and any guidelines offered to entrants.
 The judge’s decision is final.

 Prints must be mounted on stiff board, unframed and not larger than 50cm x 40cm including the mount.
-The membership number of the entrant, along with the title and class entered (if relevant) must be shown on the back.
+The name of the entrant, along with the title and class entered (if relevant) must be shown on the back.
 (If mounted prints are less than 50cm x 40cm they will not be eligible for entry in L&CPU competitions unless re-mounted).
-A digital copy of prints must be provided to be used for administration purposes only.
+A digital copy of prints must be provided (entered on PhotoEntry) to be used for administration purposes only.

 Digital image files must be in JPEG (quality 12) format and may not exceed 1600 pixels in width or 1200 pixels in height; Digital colour space is sRGB; they should be entered online using the PhotoEntry system unless an alternative has been agreed in advance with the Competition Secretary.

 A new image derived from the same source as a previous entry must be substantially different from that entry.
 On each Open Competition evening, the two Sections - Prints and Digitally Projected Images – will be judged separately.
 Members may enter up to four images in total, spread across each section in any ratio.
 Points will be accumulated to give an overall winner for each section at the end of the season.